Do Go On - 314 - The Oak Island Mystery

 Thank you, Tess.

-I think, in the United States, mysteriously named Ten,
+Pennsylvania, I think, in the United States, mysteriously named 10.

-The treasure that you found buried is individual audio files
+The treasure that you found buried as individual audio files from these podcasts.

 Wow.